nsrau/azure-docs.it-it/articles/partner-twilio-java-phone-call-example.md

     </body>
     </html>

-Oltre ad eseguire la chiamata, makecall.jsp visualizza l'endpoint Twilio, la versione dell'API e lo stato della chiamata.
-Nella schermata di seguito viene visualizzato un esempio:
+In addition to making the call, makecall.jsp displays the Twilio endpoint, API version, and the call status.
+An example is the following screen shot:

-![Risposta a chiamata di Azure tramite Twilio e Java][twilio_java_response]
+![Azure Call Response Using Twilio and Java][twilio_java_response]

-## Eseguire l'applicazione
+## <a name="run-the-application"></a>Run the application
-DI seguito è riportata la procedura generale per eseguire l'applicazione.
-Per istruzioni dettagliate, vedere [Creazione di un'applicazione Hello World utilizzando il Toolkit di Azure per Eclipse][azure_java_eclipse_hello_world].
+Following are the high-level steps to run your application; details for these steps can be found at [Creating a Hello World Application Using the Azure Toolkit for Eclipse][azure_java_eclipse_hello_world].

-1. Esportare il file WAR TwilioCloud nella cartella **approot** di Azure.
+1. Export your TwilioCloud WAR to the Azure **approot** folder.
-2. Modificare **startup.cmd** per decomprimere il file WAR TwilioCloud.
+2. Modify **startup.cmd** to unzip your TwilioCloud WAR.
-3. Compilare l'applicazione per l'emulatore di calcolo.
+3. Compile your application for the compute emulator.
-4. Avviare la distribuzione nell'emulatore di calcolo.
+4. Start your deployment in the compute emulator.
-5. Aprire un browser ed eseguire ****http://localhost:8080/TwilioCloud/callform.jsp**.
+5. Open a browser, and run **http://localhost:8080/TwilioCloud/callform.jsp**.
-6. Immettere i valori nel modulo, fare clic su **Make this call** e quindi visualizzare i risultati in makecall.jsp.
+6. Enter values in the form, click **Make this call**, and then see the results in makecall.jsp.

-Quando si è pronti per la distribuzione in Azure, ricompilare per la distribuzione nel cloud, distribuire in Azure ed eseguire http://*your_hosted_name*.cloudapp.net/TwilioCloud/callform.jsp nel browser, sostituendo *your\_hosted\_name* con il proprio valore.
+When you are ready to deploy to Azure, recompile for deployment to the cloud, deploy to Azure, and run http://*your_hosted_name*.cloudapp.net/TwilioCloud/callform.jsp in the browser (substitute your value for *your_hosted_name*).

-## Passaggi successivi
+## <a name="next-steps"></a>Next steps
-Questo codice ha lo scopo di illustrare le funzionalità di base dell'utilizzo di Twilio con Java in Azure.
-Prima di eseguire la distribuzione in Azure in produzione, può essere necessario aggiungere ulteriori funzionalità per la gestione degli errori o per altri scopi.
-Ad esempio:
+This code was provided to show you basic functionality using Twilio in Java on Azure.
+Before deploying to Azure in production, you may want to add more error handling or other features.
+For example:

-* Anziché utilizzare un modulo Web, è possibile utilizzare l'archiviazione BLOB o un database SQL di Azure per l'archiviazione di numeri di telefono e testo delle chiamate.
-Per informazioni sull'utilizzo dei BLOB di archiviazione di Azure in Java, vedere [Come utilizzare il servizio di archiviazione BLOB da Java][howto_blob_storage_java].
-Per informazioni sull'utilizzo dei database SQL in Java, vedere [Utilizzo di database SQL in Java][howto_sql_azure_java].
+* Instead of using a web form, you could use Azure storage blobs or SQL Database to store phone numbers and call text.
+For information about using Azure storage blobs in Java, see [How to Use the Blob Storage Service from Java][howto_blob_storage_java].
+For information about using SQL Database in Java, see [Using SQL Database in Java][howto_sql_azure_java].
-* È possibile usare **RoleEnvironment.getConfigurationSettings** per recuperare l'ID e il token di autenticazione dell'account Twilio dalle impostazioni di configurazione della distribuzione, anziché impostare i valori come hardcoded in makecall.jsp.
-Per informazioni sulla classe **RoleEnvironment**, vedere [Uso della libreria di runtime del servizio Azure in JSP][azure_runtime_jsp] e la documentazione sul pacchetto di runtime del servizio Azure all'indirizzo [http://dl.windowsazure.com/javadoc][azure_javadoc].
+* You could use **RoleEnvironment.getConfigurationSettings** to retrieve the Twilio account ID and authentication token from your deployment's configuration settings, instead of hard-coding the values in makecall.jsp.
+For information about the **RoleEnvironment** class, see [Using the Azure Service Runtime Library in JSP][azure_runtime_jsp] and the Azure Service Runtime package documentation at [http://dl.windowsazure.com/javadoc][azure_javadoc].
-* Il codice makecall.jsp assegna alla variabile [Url][twimlet_message_url] un URL fornito da Twilio, **http://twimlets.com/message**.
-Tale URL fornisce una risposta TwiML (Twilio Markup Language) che indica a Twilio in che modo eseguire la chiamata.
-Ad esempio, la risposta TwiML restituita può contenere un verbo **&lt;Say&gt;**, che offre una versione vocale del testo al destinatario della chiamata.
-Anziché usare l'URL fornito da Twilio, è possibile creare un servizio personalizzato per rispondere alla richiesta di Twilio.
-Per altre informazioni, vedere [Come usare Twilio per le funzionalità voce ed SMS in Java][howto_twilio_voice_sms_java].
-Per altre informazioni su TwiML, visitare la pagina [http://www.twilio.com/docs/api/twiml][twiml] e per altre informazioni su **&lt;Say&gt** e altri verbi Twilio, visitare la pagina [http://www.twilio.com/docs/api/twiml/say][twilio_say].
+* The makecall.jsp code assigns a Twilio-provided URL, [http://twimlets.com/message][twimlet_message_url], to the **Url** variable.
+This URL provides a Twilio Markup Language (TwiML) response that informs Twilio how to proceed with the call.
+For example, the TwiML that is returned can contain a **&lt;Say&gt;** verb that results in text being spoken to the call recipient.
+Instead of using the Twilio-provided URL, you could build your own service to respond to Twilio's request; for more information, see [How to Use Twilio for Voice and SMS Capabilities in Java][howto_twilio_voice_sms_java].
+More information about TwiML can be found at [http://www.twilio.com/docs/api/twiml][twiml], and more information about **&lt;Say&gt;** and other Twilio verbs can be found at [http://www.twilio.com/docs/api/twiml/say][twilio_say].
-* Leggere le linee guida sulla sicurezza di Twilio all'indirizzo [https://www.twilio.com/docs/security][twilio_docs_security].
+* Read the Twilio security guidelines at [https://www.twilio.com/docs/security][twilio_docs_security].

-Per altre informazioni su Twilio, vedere [https://www.twilio.com/docs][twilio_docs].
+For additional information about Twilio, see [https://www.twilio.com/docs][twilio_docs].

-## Vedere anche
+## <a name="see-also"></a>See Also
-* [Come usare Twilio per le funzionalità voce ed SMS in Java][howto_twilio_voice_sms_java]
+* [How to Use Twilio for Voice and SMS Capabilities in Java][howto_twilio_voice_sms_java]
-* [Aggiunta di un certificato all'archivio certificati CA Java][add_ca_cert]
+* [Adding a Certificate to the Java CA Certificate Store][add_ca_cert]

 [twilio_pricing]: http://www.twilio.com/pricing
 [try_twilio]: http://www.twilio.com/try-twilio